 8 Things You Didn't Know Your Vagina Could Do, Because You Basically Have Superpowers

 I may be 28 years old, but I'm only recently discovering the wonderful world of vaginas.
-I mean, I've enjoyed them sexually for a long time, but I never really wanted to know much about my lady parts.
-Which is perhaps best exhibited by my referring to them by names like "my lady parts."
-Sure, we all take the necessary steps when we have an "Is my vagina normal?" freakout, but aside from the basics, we probably don't know how awesome they actually are.
+I mean, I've enjoyed them sexually for a long time, but I never really wanted to know much about my vagina.
+Sure, we all take the necessary steps when we have an "Is my vagina normal?" freakout.
+We may grab a hand mirror or do some furious internet searching — but aside from the basics, we probably don't know how awesome they actually are.

 I just wasn't into self-exploration or understanding periods or anything.
 The only real exploration I did was lying on the bathroom floor at 12 figuring out how to use tampons, because I was terrified I would get my period when I was at my dad's instead of my mom's.
 Then my vagina and I basically went our separate ways, except for the sex.

 Vaginas are effing amazing.
 And I'm embarrassed that some sort of weird body shame kept me from learning or acknowledging that earlier.
 Now I am their biggest cheerleader, and am constantly learning things about them that I didn't realize were possible.
 Seriously, it's not all just sex and period and babies and that stuff.
 Don't believe me?
 Here are eight awesome things your vagina can do.